 SERVICE AREA DESCRIPTION

-The Educational Supports Service Area (Ed Supports) seeks to support a range of educational opportunities that help children and youth who are struggling academically get back on track with their education and achieve individualized educational goals.
-Services in this service area will support academic achievement in the core subjects, post-secondary enrollment and success, as well as provide academic and life skills assistance during key educational transition periods.
-Programs funded under this service area are expected to be well versed in local and State core subject standards, youth development principles and culturally appropriate practices for the target populations listed for this service area.
+The Educational Supports Service Area (Ed Supports) includes a range of educational opportunities that help children and youth who are struggling academically get back on track with their education and achieve individualized educational goals.
+Services in this service area support academic achievement in the core subjects, post-secondary enrollment and success, as well as provide academic and life skills assistance during key educational transition periods.

 SERVICE AREA NEED